-Our "Right of Use Assets, net" balance includes our unamortized initial direct costs associated with certain of our transportation equipment office space and equipment, and facilities and equipment leases.
-Additionally, it includes leases as well as our unamortized prepaid rents, our deferred rents, and our previously classified intangible asset associated with a favorable lease.
+Our "Right of Use Assets, net" balance includes our unamortized initial direct costs associated with certain of our transportation equipment leases as well as our unamortized prepaid rents, our deferred rents, and our previously classified intangible asset associated with a favorable lease.
 Current and non-current lease liabilities are recorded within "Accrued liabilities" and "Other long-term liabilities," respectively, on our Unaudited Condensed Consolidated Balance Sheets.